 There did not seem to be many plans for adding to the secured area of the terminal.
-While secured area is large enough to accommodate the amount of jet bridges being added.
+While I understand they are adding separate lanes for arrivals, it does not seem that the current secured area is large enough to accommodate the amount of jet bridges being added.
 Also, do the new jet bridges put the current terminal secured area over fire capacity?
 Landside Area